-Location of data points Accuracy and quality of surveys used to locate drill holes (collar and downhole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
-All drill hole collars were surveyed using a DGPS by Haines Surveys (2005), MHR Surveys (2007), Galt Mining Solutions (2017), ABIMS (2018, 2019) and Land Surveys (2019).
-DGPS accuracy is within 0.02m.
-Specification of the grid system used.
-The 2019 drilling was routinely surveyed using north seeking Gyroscopic (gyro) deviation tools every 30 metres by DDH1 as drilling progressed.
+Location of data points • Accuracy and quality of surveys used to locate drill-holes (collar and down- hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+All drill-hole collars were surveyed using a DGPS by Haines Surveys (2005), MHR Surveys (2007), Galt Mining Solutions (2017), ABIMS (2018, 2019), Land Surveys (2019), Terry Attwood Surveyor Consultant and ABIMS (2020, 2021).
+DGPS accuracy is within 0.02m • Specification of the grid system used. • The 2019 drilling was routinely surveyed using north seeking Gyroscopic (gyro) deviation tools every 30 metres by DDH1 as drilling progressed.
 QAQC consisted of six holes that had independent gyro surveys run to verify the DDH1 surveys.
 These returned results consistent Quality and adequacy of topographic control. with the original survey.
-Prior to 2008 diamond holes were routinely surveyed every 30 to 50m downhole during drilling using an Eastman Single Shot camera.
+Prior to 2008, diamond holes were routinely surveyed every 30 to 50m downhole during drilling using an Eastman Single Shot camera.
 A number of these holes were later gyroscopically surveyed due to the magnetite rich rocks present in some parts of the deposit which renders the Eastman azimuths inaccurate.
 Some inconsistencies between the Eastman single shot and gyro data was identified in historic reviews, which was largely attributed to incorrect set-up azimuths being provided to the gyro-operators and some poor gyro QAQC controls.
 The pre-GML downhole survey data was reviewed, and erroneous data discarded or azimuths corrected to be consistent with neighbouring reliable surveys.
 From 2008-2018 electronic multi-shot (Ranger and Ezi- shot) tools were used for routine surveying every 30 m while drilling.
-All GML holes drilled in 2017-2018 were later surveyed using a north seeking gyro by contractor ABIMs.
+All GML holes drilled in 2017-2021 were later surveyed using a north seeking gyro by contractor ABIMs.
 In addition, 13 historic pre-GML holes were also surveyed.
-Data is captured in Map Grid of Australia GDA 94, Zone 50.
-The topography of the area is very flat.
+Data is captured in Map Grid of Australia GDA 94, Zone 50. • The topography of the area is very flat.
 The topographic model used for the resource estimate from a DTM generated as part of an earlier gravity survey over the project area.
-Dril hole collars were cross checked against the topography DTM.
+Drill-hole collars were cross checked against the topography DTM.
 Topographic accuracy is within 0.1 m vertical.

-Data spacing and distribution Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Data spacing and distribution Data spacing for reporting of Exploration Results.
+Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 The footprint of the Abra deposit extends 1,200m east-west along strike and 800m north south.
-Drill spacing ranges from 150m spaced centres on the periphery to 100 and 50m spacing in the central parts of the deposit.
-The 2019 drilling infilled and extended the north-western part of the Apron and drill spacing averages 50m by 40m, with some intersections down to 25m x 30m spacing.
-The deposit lies between 250m and 700 m below surface.
+Drill spacing ranges from 150m spaced centres on the periphery to 25m spacing in the northern parts of the deposit.
+The 2020-201 drilling program infilled several areas within the northwest, north and northeast parts of the deposit to a drilling pattern of 25m by 25m or better, with other areas in the southeast infilled to 40m by 40m drilling spacing.
+The deposit lies between 230m and 750 m below surface.
 Data spacing is sufficient to establish geological and grade continuity to establish a mineral resource estimate.
-No sample compositing has been applied. --- ---
+No sample compositing has been applied.